-All (DENT) courses must be passed with a 75% (C+) or above.
-All General Education courses must be passed at the 70% (C) or above.
+All (DENT) courses must be passed with a (C+) or higher.
+All General Education courses must be passed at the (C) or higher.

 A criminal background check (CBC) will be required of each student in this program.
 Based on the outcome of the background check, a student may be prevented from taking certain courses, accessing certain laboratory experiences, or completing the program.
 A non-refundable fee of \$45 will be assessed for this background check.